 Mixed-Delivery Preschool Grant Program

-Thanks to funding made available in the 2016-2018 biennial budget by Governor McAuliffe and supported by leaders in the legislature, the Virginia Early Childhood Foundation will fund local pilots to field-test potential solutions to barriers that have prevented all eligible children from participating in Virginia’s preschool initiative.
-Legislation creating the Mixed Delivery Preschool Fund and Grant Program (House Bill 47, Patron: Greason) outlines specific priorities for the program.
+The Virginia Early Childhood Foundation will fund local pilots to field-test potential solutions to barriers that have prevented all eligible children from participating in Virginia’s preschool initiative.
+Legislation creating the Mixed Delivery Preschool Fund and Grant Program outlines specific priorities for the program.
 By promoting flexibility and “out of the box” thinking, these pilots represent the opportunity to promote more public-private partnerships and increased collaboration between business, education, and community leaders.
 Initial funding for this pilot was included in Governor McAuliffe's FY17-18 biennial budget and approved by the 2016 General Assembly.
 Continued funding was provided in the FY19-20 budget.

 On August 4, 2016, VECF in consultation with the Virginia Department of Education, awarded the first round of Mixed-Delivery Preschool Grants to five local communities.
 Learn more about first round grantees here.